 - If no issue Gisors shall revert – Margaret and Henry’s only child survived only three days, so that when Henry died in 1183, the pair had no children.
 Margaret’s half-brother, Philip Augustus (king of France 1180-1223), demanded the return of her dowry, whereas Henry II was temporizing (Makin 265-66; 310-11).

-- Need not wed Alix – Alys, Alais, or Alice of France, Countess of Vexin (1160-1220), the second daughter of Louis VII and Constance of Castile and Margaret’s younger sister.
-In 1169, Henry II and Louis VII made a contract whereby A. would marry Richard Lionheart, Henry’s third son.
+- Need not wed Alix – Alys, Alais, or Alice of France, Countess of Vexin (1160-1220), the second daughter of Louis VII and Constance of Castile, and Margaret’s younger sister.
+In 1169, Henry II and Louis VII made a contract whereby Alys would marry Richard Lionheart, Henry’s third son.
 As Henry abused his ward and got her with child, Richard procrastinated and in the end refused to marry her.
 This procrastination led to a conflict with the French crown.
-A new contract stipulating that Richard need not wed Alix but whomever he chose was eventually drawn up between Philippe Auguste and Richard at Messina in March 1191 (Makin 269-70, 312; Owen 73).
-In 1191 Richard finally married Berengaria of Navarre and the former pledge was annulled.
+A new contract stipulating that Richard need not wed Alys but whomever he chose was eventually drawn up between Philippe Auguste and Richard at Messina in March 1191 (Makin 269-70, 312; Owen 73).
+In 1191, Richard finally married Berengaria of Navarre and the former pledge was annulled.

 - Richard – Richard Plantagenet called the Lionheart (1157-1199), Eleanor’s third son who reigned England as Richard I (1189-1199).
 Like his mother, Richard surrounded himself with troubadours: He was a friend of Bertran de Born and Peire Vidal, patron of Gaucelm Faidit and entertained Arnaut Daniel at his court in England (Makin 128-29).